p-DG cyclotomic nilHecke algebras: Some cyclic modules

-The next result shows that $\nh_n^l$ is a symmetric Frobenius algebra.
-The result in \cite{HuMathasKLR} is much more general than what we need in the current work.
+\begin{rem} The result in \cite{HuMathasKLR} is much more general than what we need in the current work.
 The special case of $\nh_n^l$ follows from the fact that it is isomorphic to an $n! \times n!$ matrix algebra over $\mathrm{H}^*(\gr(n,l))$, and the algebra $\mathrm{H}^*(\gr(n,l))$ is Frobenius with a trace that maps a generator in the top degree to $1$ and everything else to $0$.
-It would be nice to match it up with the graphical trace defined in \cite{Webcombined}. \begin{prop} There is a non-degenerate homogeneous trace $\tau \colon \nh_n^l \longrightarrow \Bbbk$ of degree $-2n(l-n)$. \end{prop} \begin{proof} See \cite[Theorem 6.17]{HuMathasKLR}. \end{proof}
+It would be nice to match it up with the graphical trace defined in \cite[Section 3.4]{Webcombined}. \end{rem}

 \begin{prop} The two-sided ideal $(\nh_n^l)^{> \mu}$ is preserved by the differential. \end{prop}

 \begin{proof} Let $ \lambda$ be a partition such that $ \lambda > \mu$.
 Assume $ \mu^{j_1}=\cdots=\mu^{j_n}=1$ with $ j_1 < \cdots < j_n$ and $ \lambda^{k_1}=\cdots=\lambda^{k_n}=1$ with $ k_1 < \cdots < k_n$.
 Then $y^{\lambda}=y_1^{l-k_1} \cdots y_n^{l-k_n}$.